 Although it is not difficult to use, many people feel disheartened when they are asked to edit some html or change something in the css.
 I don’t blame them.
 Creating beautiful epubs is a serious profession, especially if you are trying to convert picture-heavy or interactive books.
 Today, however, there are multiple great, accessible and easy-to-use options at the table.

 You don’t need to learn how to code (or how to set the margin, for that matter), as Reedsy Book Editor can do this for you.
-The online author-marketplace (pairing writers and publishing professionals) has a free and easy to use ebook editor.
+The online author-marketplace (pairing writers, published authors, professional editors, etc.) has a free and easy to use ebook editor.
 On top of the smooth editing process, it exports into a valid epub or print-ready pdf.

-(If you need your manuscript converted to an epub before distribution, PublishDrive can do it for you: simply save it as a .docx file, and drag & drop it to the “Content file” field.)
+(If you need your manuscript converted to an epub during your publishing process, PublishDrive can do it for you: simply save it as a .docx file, and drag & drop it to the “Content file” field.)